COVID: Review the latest FCDO Travel Advice before travelling to or from New Zealand

 One of the best ways to save on costs while taking a holiday in New Zealand is to book your campervan in the winter months.
 Camping is a popular activity during the winter months and you can either go trekking or try out some adventure sports like hangi.
 There are numerous places across the country where you can find good camping spots and it is a great way to experience the outdoors of New Zealand.
 Make sure that you keep your campervan in top condition all the time and take advantage of various seasonal discounts to ensure that you enjoy cheap camping in New Zealand.

-Up to date information for vaccinations before you travel to New Zealand are available from the NHS website
+Up to date information for vaccinations before you travel to New Zealand are available from the NHS Fit for Travel website.

 For up to date information around safety and security in New Zealand read the Foreign & Commonwealth Office latest information for New Zealand.